Avergrove/avergroves-learning-notes/docs/tetris/LST_stacking.md

 I'm trying to write tips beyond "stack flat" here, but I'll still put them here so we have a neat little list, please take note of these in point-by-point!
 I am also by means an LST expert (I haven't done a 20TSD successfully yet), the entire point of this document here is to showcase what I observed from trying to stack it.
-These are points are primarily aimed towards VS. If you want to spam TSD, Mech TSD would be your better bet since it's pattern stacking.
+These are points are primarily aimed towards VS. If you want to spam TSD, Mech TSD might be a good bet since it's pattern stacking and is therefore faster by default.

 0. Before you learn to run, you must walk!
 If you can't LST stack, then just do a "normal" stack.
 As an exercise, try doing a 40L sprint with only quads and TSDs.
 It will give you a general idea on how to manipulate the jag side and control height.
     - I would even encourage starting with an opener: In particular TKI or any that can versatilly transtion to 7-2.
 (Hachispin, MKO, Hitosura TSD (HTSD) / Hyperspin).
 Try and hit the ground running!